lab-brussels-1/HYF-Redesign-Group-3/planning/backlog.md

   - [ ] _there is a main text which describes brief information about the program offered_
-  - [ ] _there is a button under the information narrative that links to the curriculum page._
+  - [ ] _there is a button under the information that links to the curriculum page._

 - I would like to know more information about the organization, and be able to contact the person in the organization should I need the details about the